 Some improvements that could be made would be email continuity , user training, and overall ease of use for new technical administrators.

-If you found the above information valuable and would like to see how Fortinet can enhance your email security in your organization, click the button below to contact us.
+If you found the above information valuable and would like to see how Fortinet can enhance your email security in your organization, contact us.